Steam cracking: Process details

 Since ethylene production is energy intensive, much effort has been dedicated to recovering heat from the gas leaving the furnaces.
 Most of the energy recovered from the cracked gas is used to make high pressure (1200 psig (8300 kPa)) steam.
 This steam is in turn used to drive the turbines for compressing cracked gas, the propylene refrigeration compressor, and the ethylene refrigeration compressor.
 An ethylene plant, once running, does not need to import steam to drive its steam turbines.
 A typical world scale ethylene plant (about 1.5 billion pounds (680 KTA) of ethylene per year) uses a 45,000 horsepower (34,000 kW) cracked gas compressor, a 30,000 hp (22,000 kW) propylene compressor, and a 15,000 hp (11,000 kW) ethylene compressor.

-Even though the thorough energy integration within a steam cracking plant, this process produces an unsurmountable amount of carbon dioxide.
+Despite the thorough energy integration within steam cracking plants, this process produces an immense amount of carbon dioxide.
 Per tonne of ethylene, 1-1.6 tonne of carbon dioxide (depending on the feedstock) is being produced.
 Resulting in a staggering amount of more than 300 million tonnes of carbon dioxide that is annually emitted into the atmosphere of which 70-90% is directly attributed to the combustion of fossil fuel.
 In the last few decades, several advances in steam cracking technology have been implemented to increase its energy efficiency.
-These changes include oxy-fuel combustion, new burner technology, and 3D reactor geometries.
+These changes include the use of oxy-fuel combustion, new burner technologies, and 3D reactor geometries.
 However, as is common within mature technologies these changes only led to marginal gains in energy efficiency.
-To drastically curb the greenhouse gas emission of steam cracking, electrification does offer a solution as renewable electricity can be directly transformed into heat by, for example, resistive and inductive heating.
-As a result, several petrochemical companies joined forces resulting in the development of several joint agreements in which they combine R&D efforts to investigate how naphtha or gas steam crackers could be operated using renewable electricity instead of fossil fuel combustion.
+To drastically curb greenhouse-gas emissions of steam cracking, electrification offers a solution, as renewable electricity can be directly transformed into heat by, for example, resistive and inductive heating.
+As a result, several petrochemical companies have joined forces resulting in the development of several joint agreements in which they combine R&D efforts to investigate how naphtha or gas steam crackers could be operated using renewable electricity instead of fossil fuel combustion.

-Steam cracking furnaces licensors
+Steam cracking furnace licensors

-Several proprietary designs are available under a license that must be purchased from the design developer by any petroleum refining company desiring to construct and operate a Steam Cracking unit of a given design.
+Several proprietary designs are available under a license that must be purchased from the design developer by any petroleum refining company desiring to construct and operate a steam cracking unit of a given design.

 These are the major steam cracking furnaces designers and licensors: